 The 26/11 Mumbai attacks have been one of the most debated events in India’s history with terrorism.
 10 years on, Indian authorities are still scrambling to bring the culprits into custody.
-Especially, David Coleman Headley (Daood Sayed Gilani), a Pakistani-American terrorist majorly involved in the Mumbai attacks.
+Especially, David Headley (Daood Sayed Gilani), a Pakistani-American terrorist majorly involved in the Mumbai attacks.
 A year after the attacks, he was arrested by US forces and subjected to rigorous investigations.
 Here are a few things he revealed during the inquiries.

 1. LeT made several attempts to attack Mumbai

 The attack on Mumbai in November 2008 was not the first one attempted by LeT.
 The same 10 terrorists had also made attempts in September 2008, and then a month later, in October.